sdsmith1981/dev-test/README.md

 | ^                      | I click on a pet breed in the list       | I am redirected to the pet's overview page                          |
 | I am on the Pet Overview page | The page loads                            | I can see an image, name, breed, and other details returned from the API |
 | ^                      | ^                                        | I can see a link back to the main page                              |

+## API Information

+The api documentation can be found here: https://documenter.getpostman.com/view/5578104/RWgqUxxh.
+The api is the same for both cats and dogs.
+So the only difference if the url being either thecatapi.com or thedogapi.com.

 ## Submission